USask SIGMA is the only program of its kind in Canada, creating entrepreneurs ready for the real world.

 About

 SIGMA will help you learn the craft of entrepreneurship and technological innovation.
 It is led by Tate N. Cao, Assistant Professor, La Borde Chair in Engineering Entrepreneurship, College of Engineering, University of Saskatchewan.
+You will also work with our team of Executive in Residences, board members, as well as industry mentors.

 To learn more about USask SIGMA, attend one of our Information Sessions

-USask SIGMA Information Sessions
+USask SIGMA Information Session

 What SIGMA offers